Birthorpe

-Birthorpe is a small hamlet in the South Kesteven district of Lincolnshire, England.
+Birthorpe is a hamlet in the civil parish of Billingborough, in the South Kesteven district of Lincolnshire, England.
 It is situated less than 1 mi west from Billingborough and the B1177 Pointon Road, and 2 mi east from Folkingham.
+Birthorpe was formerly in the parish of Semperingham, in 1866 Birthorpe became a separate civil parish, on 1 April 1931 the parish was abolished and merged with Billingborough.
+In 1921 the parish had a population of 46.

 Birthorpe is regarded as a shrunken medieval village.
 The Manor House and farm house are listed buildings.

 There was a substantial manor here well before 1300: the family who owned it took their name from the village.
 The most notable family member was Roger de Birthorpe (died c.1345), who had a distinguished career as a judge in Ireland, becoming Chief Baron of the Irish Exchequer in 1327.
 Roger was a somewhat controversial figure, who fled to Ireland after being outlawed for his part in a private war with Sempringham Priory, but eventually received a royal pardon.
-Birthorpe passed to the Deyncourt family in about 1345.
+Birthorpe passed to the Deyncourt family before 1343.